fvlgnn/docker-amp-slim/README.md

 ---

-If you've a database dump you can add the `.sql`, `.gz` dump file in `docker\mariadb\init` and uncomment the follow row.
+If you've a database dump you can add the `.sql`, `.gz` dump file in `docker\mysql\init` and uncomment the follow row.
 The database will be created at the first build.

 ```yaml